Thomas Edison: Final years

-Henry Ford, the automobile magnate, later lived a few hundred feet away from Edison at his winter retreat in Fort Myers.
-They were friends until Edison's death.
-Edison and Ford undertook annual motor camping trips from 1914 to 1924.
-Harvey Firestone and naturalist John Burroughs also participated.
+Edison and Henry Ford were friends until Edison's death; Ford lived a few hundred feet away from Edison at his winter retreat in Fort Myers.
+They undertook annual motor camping trips from 1914 to 1924, also with Harvey Firestone and naturalist John Burroughs.
 The trips functioned as a moving advertisement for Ford cars, Firestone tires, and whatever Edison had going on at the time.
 A team of reporters joined to ensure word spread.

-In 1926, at 79 years old, Edison handed over the presidency of Thomas A. Edison, Inc. to Charles.
+In 1926, at 79 years old, Edison handed over the presidency of Thomas A. Edison, Inc. to his son Charles.

-Edison was active in business right up to the end.
-Just months before his death, the Lackawanna Railroad inaugurated suburban electric train service from Hoboken to Montclair, Dover, and Gladstone, New Jersey.
-Electrical transmission for this service was by means of an overhead catenary system using direct current, which Edison had championed.
-Despite his frail condition, Edison was at the throttle of the first electric MU (Multiple-Unit) train to depart Lackawanna Terminal in Hoboken in September 1930, driving the train the first mile through Hoboken yard on its way to South Orange.

 Death

 In the final years of his life, Edison continued to chew tobacco daily and his diabetes worsened.
 Edison died on October 18, 1931, at Glenmont and was buried on the property.

+Upon Edison's death, his son Charles Edison requested that several test tubes near him be sealed.
+One of these was sent to Henry Ford, being labelled as "Edison's last breath".
+The test tube is on display at the Henry Ford Museum.